basarat/typescript-react/04 publish/README.md

 # Publish a React component with TypeScript
 > In this lesson we look at how to create a React Component package using TypeScript.

-Pro Tip: It is very similiar to creating any other TypeScript Node package, but its always good to see it in practice.
+> Creating a React Package is very similar to creating any other TypeScript Node package and we demonstrate that here.

-Here we have a simple bare bones `package.json` for a node module called 'fancy' which we are going create in this lesson.
+Here we have a simple bare bones `package.json` for a node module which have named 'fancy'.
 ***`cat package.json`***
 ```json
 {